clarkcb/xsearch/README.md

     $ cd ~/src/git/xsearch
     $ ./shared/build.sh haskell

-You can also run it without a language name to build all compiled versions in one run.
+You can also run it without a language argument to build all compiled versions in one run.

-I have also included a basic test script - _.shared/test.sh_ - that can be run to test an individual language version or test and compare all versions in a single run.
-Edit that script to see how to run it and also to change test parameters.

-Below is some additional info for some of the languages.
+Below is some additional info on installing/running some of the specific language versions.

 #### C# / F# ####